 PROUDLY SUPPORTED BY

 Each year Project Windows celebrates the art and industry of visual merchandising.
-Participants have been inspired this summer by the art of “John Singer Sargent and Chicago's Gilded Age” now showing at the the Art Institute of Chicago.
-A panel of judges is assembled to professionally judge all the entries and the public is invited to vote online for their favorite display design.
-The entry receiving the most votes will be awarded the People's Choice Award.
-You are welcome to vote for more than one entry and there is no limit to how many times one can vote.
-Voting ends Sunday July 29th, 2018.
+This summer participants were inspired by the art of “John Singer Sargent and Chicago's Gilded Age”, now on view at the Art Institute of Chicago through September 30, 2018.
+An esteemed panel of judges was assembled to professionally judge all the entries and the public was invited to vote online for their favorite display design.
+The entry receiving the most votes was awarded the People's Choice

 John Singer Sargent (1856–1925) was the most sought-after portraitist of his generation on both sides of the Atlantic, creating powerful, vibrant likenesses of his sitters.
 Born in Florence to American parents, he trained in Paris, settled in London, and traveled the world in search of subjects.
 Portraiture represents but one component of the artist’s considerable talents, however.
 He likewise excelled at landscapes, genre pictures, figure studies, murals, and plein air watercolors.
 John Singer Sargent and Chicago’s Gilded Age will present his extraordinary breadth and skill to audiences at the Art Institute, which last hosted a major exhibition of Sargent’s work some thirty years ago.